Set up push notifications

 <uses-permission android:name="android.permission.POST_NOTIFICATIONS" tools:node="remove"/>

-Fetch currently stored device token
+Fetch the current device token

-In customerio-reactnative versions 3.3.0 and later, you can fetch the currently stored device token using the CustomerIO.pushMessaging().getRegisteredDeviceToken() method.
+You can fetch the currently stored device token using the CustomerIO.pushMessaging().getRegisteredDeviceToken() method.
 This method returns an APN/FCM token in a promise as a string.

 let token = await CustomerIO.pushMessaging().getRegisteredDeviceToken()